 In response to stay-at-home orders from Governor Eric Holcomb and Mayor Joe Hogsett, Indy Parks had previously closed all family centers, playgrounds, basketball courts, golf courses, indoor facilities, shelters, and tennis courts.
 “To protect the health and safety of park users, closed and restricted amenities should not be used until further notice,” Broadfoot said.

-Nice weather entices people to get out of the house and use the City’s parks and trail networks.
-While Indy Parks director Linda Broadfoot is glad to see so many people out using public greenspaces and trails, she also offers the following cautionary advice, “When you visit a park, please make sure you are following CDC guidance on social distancing—give each other space, avoid gathering in large groups, and be respectful of our spaces.”
+Spring weather enticed people to get out of the house and use the City’s parks and trail networks.
+While Broadfoot said she is glad to see so many people out using public greenspaces and trails, she also offers the following cautionary advice: “When you visit a park, please make sure you are following CDC guidance on social distancing—give each other space, avoid gathering in large groups, and be respectful of our shared spaces.”

 The National Recreation and Park Association offers these recommendations for safe social distancing when in parks or on trails

-- Follow CDC’s guidance on personal hygiene prior to heading to trails—wash hands, carry hand sanitizer, do not use trails if you have symptoms, cover your mouth and nose when coughing or sneezing, etc.
+- Follow CDC’s guidance on personal hygiene prior to heading to trails—wash hands, carry hand sanitizer, do not use trails if you have virus symptoms, cover your mouth and nose when coughing or sneezing, etc.

-- Observe at all times CDC’s minimum recommended social distancing of six feet from other people.
+- Observe at all times CDC’s minimum recommended social distancing of at least 6 feet from other people.
 Practice it and know what it looks like.
-Keep it as you walk, bike or hike.
+Maintain it as you walk, bike, or hike.

-- Note that trail and park users may find public restrooms closed—be prepared before you leave and time outings so that you are not dependent on public restrooms.
+- Note that trail and park users may find public restrooms closed—be prepared before you leave and time your outings so that you are not dependent on public restrooms.

 - Dog walking presents challenges of its own.
 In order to maintain safe social distancing, NRPA recommends that all dogs remain on a leash at all times in parks.
-Dog owners should be especially careful to maintain a distance of the recommended six feet from other dogs and persons.
+Dog walkers should be especially careful to maintain a distance of at least 6 feet from other dogs and persons.